Blad3Mak3r/Slash/README.md

 suspend fun someCommand(ctx: SlashCommandContext) {
     // If your need to wait before continue the code execution, you can use ctx.tryAcknowledge().await()
-    // But if the interaction is already acknowledged this will thow an IllegalStateException.
+    // But if the interaction is already acknowledged this will throw an IllegalStateException.

-    // If you dont know if your interaction was acknowledged and dont need to wait use ctx.acknowledge()
+    // If you don't know if your interaction was acknowledged and don't need to wait use ctx.acknowledge()

+    // If you want to the interaction follow-up messages to be ephemeral, you need to set true when using the function. ctx.acknowledge(true)
 }

 ```